sirjust/Ace.CourseUploader/README.md

 If you don't use the flag, it will upload the whole package.

 Another flag can be used if the web application isn't allowing the questions to be linked to the quizzes.
-It is used by typing `-l` or `--link-question` and setting it to true or false.
+It is used by typing `-l` or `--link` and setting it to true or false.

 Setting this to false will have the program attempt to publish each question without linking it to any quiz.